The Progress Economy

 Category: Innovation

-• The real goal of innovation – increasing well-being
+• The real goal of innovation – improving well-being

-The real question for innovators is not “how do we add value?” but one of offering to improve well-being, that is to say “how do we enable better progress?”
+To minimise the limitations chasing value brings we need to offer to improve well-being, that is to say “how do we enable better progress?”
 Editing below here What we’re thinking We’ve identified solving our innovation problem requires a mind shift from chasing added value to improving well-being by enabling better progress.
-Be gone
+But what does that

 Explore more »